JanJaapPoos/Flasher-MSE/documentation/report.md

 To parameterize a MSE using FLasher based on flatfish stocks in the demersal fisheries of the North Sea

 ## Methods
 The basis of the MSE is a set of stocks that are defined by their life-history characteristics.
-There are a number if flstfish stocks in the North Sea tat are of interest (Gillis et al. : plaice (Pleuronectes platessa) and sole (Solea solea)  In order to parameterize the MSE
+There are a number if flstfish stocks in the North Sea tat are of interest (Gillis et al. 2008): plaice (*Pleuronectes platessa*) and sole (*Solea solea*)  In order to parameterize the MSE

 ### Conditioning